Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-\begin{definition} Let $[\cL]$ and $[\cL'']$ be two non degenerate combinatorial types such that $[\cL'']$ can be obtained from $[\cL]$ by collapsing radial chambers.
+\begin{definition}[Radial chamber collapse zigzag] Let $[\cL]$ and $[\cL'']$ be two non degenerate combinatorial types such that $[\cL'']$ can be obtained from $[\cL]$ by collapsing radial chambers.
 We will define an admissible fat graph $\Gamma([\cL],[\cL''])$ together with a zigzag in $\Fatad$

 which we will call the \emph{radial chamber collapse zigzag} (see Figure \ref{chamber_collapse}).